-Responsibilities The Collections Unit is responsible for collecting county debt.
-The Collection Officers work closely with Financial Workers on the collection of overpayments of public assistance funds and on probate issues for Medical Assistance.
+The Collections Unit is responsible for collecting county debt.
+The Collection Officers work closely with Eligibility Workers on the collection of overpayments of public assistance funds and on probate issues for Medical Assistance.
 They also work with the Welfare Fraud Investigators to collect amounts identified by the Court system that were issued to someone due to fraud.
 Several departments in Clay County refer debt to this unit for collection including Public Health, Detox, and the Highway Department.

-Services The Collections Unit
+The Collections Unit

 Works with clients to determine a payback amount to apply toward the debt.